Towards Interpretable Mental Health Analysis with Large Language Models: Ethical Considerations

 \section{Ethical Considerations}

 Although the datasets used are anonymously posted, our study adheres to strict privacy protocols~\cite{benton2017ethical,nicholas2020ethics} and minimizes privacy impact as much as possible, as social media datasets can reveal poster thoughts and may contain sensitive personal information.
 We use social posts that are manifestly public from Reddit and Twitter.
 The SMS-like SAD dataset~\cite{mauriello2021sad} has been released publicly on GitHub by the authors.
 All examples presented in our paper have been paraphrased and obfuscated using the moderate disguising scheme~\cite{bruckman2002studying} to avoid misuse.
-And we do not use the user profile on social media, identify the users or interact with them.
-Our study aims to use social media as an early source of information to assist researchers or psychiatrists in detecting mental health conditions for non-clinical use.
-The model predictions cannot replace psychiatric diagnoses and we recommend individuals with mental health issues seek professional help from social workers or psychiatrists.
+We also do not use the user profile on social media, identify the users or interact with them.
+Our study aims to use social media as an early source of information to assist researchers or clinical practitioners in detecting mental health conditions for non-clinical use.
+The model predictions cannot replace psychiatric diagnoses.
 In addition, we recognize that some mental disorders are subjective~\cite{keilp2012suicidal}, and the interpretation of our analysis may differ~\cite{puschmann2017bad} because we do not understand the actual intentions of the posts.